INDisbo Supported

 See How Disbo Keeps Your Indiana Firm Compliant

 Stop managing Indiana IOLTA compliance with spreadsheets.
-Disbo enforces Indiana Rules of Professional Conduct Rule 1.15 automatically — negative balance prevention, three-way reconciliation, and audit-ready records built in from day one.
+Disbo enforces Indiana Rule of Professional Conduct 1.15 automatically — negative balance prevention, three-way reconciliation, and audit-ready records built in from day one.

 No credit card required.
 Setup in minutes.